Contemporary African dance

 What will we cover?

-The course will use undulating sequences to develop fluidity within the movement.
-Further techniques will be incorporated to develop the grounded aspect of West African dance, synthesised with Western Contemporary dance.
-Each class will commence with a warmup followed by development of the movement topic.
-Travelling sequences are used to develop the dynamics of the style, incorporating elevation sequences which have a distinct rapport to the music.
-A sequence will be worked on which is a combination of movement learnt during the course and elements of improvisation.
+Each class will commence with a warm up followed by development of the movement topic, for example Sabar movements.
+Travelling sequences are used to develop the dynamic of Afro Contemporary dance, incorporating elevation sequences which have a distinct rapport to the music.
+An Afro Contemporary sequence will be worked on which is a combination of movement learnt during the course and occasionaly Afro Contemporary dance improvisation will covered.

 What will I achieve?